Cap-go/website/src/content/docs/docs/plugin/api.md

 addListener(eventName: "downloadComplete", listenerFunc: DownloadCompleteListener) => Promise<PluginListenerHandle> & PluginListenerHandle
 ```

-Listen for download event in the App, let you know when the download is started, loading and finished
+Listen for download event in the App, let you know when the download is started, loading, and finished

 | Param              | Type                                                                          |
 | ------------------ | ----------------------------------------------------------------------------- |